wolfy-42/simu-documentation/documentation/05_User_Guide.md

 There are several ways to run simulation of a single test-case.
 They achieve the same result, running a test-case simulation, but are invoked in different ways using:

-a) Linux TCL interpreter using tclsh terminal
+a) Linux TCL interpreter using tclsh terminal  - suitable for all HDL vendors and for all HLS vendors

-b) Simulator vendor TCL CLI in bash terminal
+b) Simulator vendor TCL CLI in bash terminal - suitable only some HDL vendors

-c) Simulator vendor TCL terminal in GUI
+c) Simulator vendor TCL terminal in GUI - suitable only some HDL vendors

  * _The three use-cases above can be used with or without the SIMU shell_
  * _The three use-cases above can be used with the run_testcase function form the SIMU shell or by simply "sourcing" the test-case script_

-### 5.3.1 Test-case simulation - using Linux TCL interpreter
+### 5.3.1 Test-case simulation (for all HDL and all HLS vendors) - using Linux TCL interpreter

 **(with/without SIMU shell, with/without SIMU _run_testcase_ simulation call, with/without SVTI in CLI mode, simulator vendor tool independent)**